lllyasviel/stable-diffusion-webui-forge/README.md

 # Patchable UNet

-Now develop an extension is super simple.
+Now developing an extension is super simple.
 We finally have patchable UNet.

 Below is using one single file with 80 lines of codes to support FreeU: